 EFT stands for Emotionally Focused Couple Therapy.
-EFT was founded by Dr. Sue Johnson, and it is one of the only forms of couples therapy that has been scientifically proven to be effective with the majority of couples.
-Some models of couples therapy have been built on a compilation of research, but EFT is one of the only models where what the therapist does in the room has been researched and validated.
+EFT was founded by Dr. Sue Johnson, and it is well researched and validated.
+Some models of couples therapy have been built on a compilation of research, but EFT is one of the only models where what the therapist does in the room has been tracked and measured to see what is effective and what isn’t.

 EFT looks at everything through an attachment lens, which basically means: your partner is extremely important to you and essential to your life harmony.
 That's why it is so incredibly distressing when you can't reach them, or hear you've let them down again.

 Here is a little more about EFT in the room:

 1) EFT validates and actively wants to understand both partners.
 Unlike a coach, who will come in and say, "you're the problem, you need to stop this right now," EFT comes in and says, "What causes you to say or do that?
 What are you feeling inside when that happens?
 What are you thinking right before you say or do x, y, or z?"
 EFT wants to understand what motivates the distressing or unhelpful behavior.

 2) EFT looks at what happens between you as a cycle.
 The cycle is no one's fault.
 The cycle takes off, regardless of who triggers it, and it drives you each apart.
 One might get louder, another might blow up and then shut down.
 Yet another just freezes and disappears altogether.
 EFT helps you understand what your cycle is and how it takes off, so you can start to pause and regroup when it starts up.